Peugeot 408 (crossover)

-The Peugeot 408 is a crossover car produced by French automaker Peugeot.
+The Peugeot 408 (also marketed as Peugeot 408 X in China) is a crossover SUV produced by French automaker Peugeot.
 It was unveiled in June 2022 as a C-segment vehicle slotting between the 308 and 3008 or 508.
+It was publicly exhibited for the first time at the 2022 Paris Motor Show.
 It is based on the EMP2 platform closely shared with the third-generation 308, and despite sharing the saloon silhouettes, mechanically unrelated to the Chinese market 408 saloon (which itself was based on the previous-generation 308).
 According to Peugeot, the 408 is a blend between SUVs, hatchbacks and saloons, and has been described as a coupe crossover.

 Overview

 Development of the vehicle by PSA Group took seven years due to its radical concept, and was led by project manager Aurélie Bresson.
 The vehicle was codenamed as the P54 during development.
 The design was inspired from an internal concept car that Peugeot had worked on, which was known as the "2015 Advanced Design manifesto".
 Its design concept was also featured by the Citroën C5 X, which shares the same platform (long-wheelbase EMP2 V3) and height with the 408.
 Due to its body shape, the 408 achieves a low coefficient of drag of 0.28, on par with traditional saloons.
 The 408 also shared the same headlights, taillights, and dashboard design as the third-generation 308, which was developed alongside it.

 Three powertrain options similar to the 308 will be offered, which are two options of plug-in hybrid petrol with total output of 180 PS and 225 PS, and a base 130 PS 1.2-litre turbocharged three-cylinder PureTech petrol engine.
 All models are mated to an 8-speed automatic gearbox.
 The petrol engine will be replaced with a mild hybrid unit in late 2023 and a battery electric model called the e-408 will follow.

 The 408 is produced in Mulhouse, France since 2022 and Chengdu, China since January 2023.
 In the Chinese market, the model is sold as the 408 X to differentiate it with the older saloon model.

 The dichroic paintwork of the 2017 Peugeot Instinct concept inspired that of the 408.